RobertoCorti/gptravel/README.md

 ![Tests](https://github.com/RobertoCorti/gptravel/actions/workflows/python-tests.yml/badge.svg)
 ![GitHub Tags](https://img.shields.io/github/tag/RobertoCorti/gptravel.svg)

 GPTravel is a Web App that generates a travel plan based on Large-Language Models (LLMs).
-It helps users create personalized itineraries by analyzing historical travel data and predicting the best destinations, activities, and routes.
+It helps users create personalized itineraries giving you the best destinations, activities, and routes.

 ## Idea 💡
 Our goal is to build an AI-powered travel assistant that could help people on planning their trips.
 We understand that planning a trip can be overwhelming, with countless options for destinations, activities, and prices.
 GPTravel aims to simplify this process by providing users with personalized recommendations and insights.